+Emerging growth company \square

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided to Section 7(a)(2)(B) of the Securities Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided to Section $7(a)(2)(B)$ of the Securities Act. \square

 CALCULATION OF REGISTRATION FEE

+Proposed

+Proposed

+Maximum

-I Proposed Ν Aaximum Title of each class of A Aggregate Ar nount of securities to be registered Offe ering Price (1) Regist ration Fee (2) Common Stock, par value \$0.001 per share \$ 18,400,000 \$ 2,290.80
+Title of each class of Aggregate Amount of

+securities to be registered Offering Price (1) Registration Fee (2)

+Common Stock, par value \$0.001 per share \$ \$

+Series A Convertible Preferred Stock \$ \$

+Common Stock issuable upon conversion of the Series A Convertible Preferred Stock(3)

+Total \$ 18,400,000 \$ 2,290.80(4)
-(1) Estimated solely for purposes of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
-Includes shares subject to the underwriter's over-allotment option to purchase additional shares.

-(2) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price of the securities registered hereunder.
+- (1) Estimated solely for purposes of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
+Includes shares subject to the underwriter's over-allotment option to purchase additional shares of common stock. - (2) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price of the securities registered hereunder. - (3) Pursuant to Rule 416, the securities being registered hereunder include such indeterminate number of additional securities as may be issued after the date hereof as a result of stock splits, stock dividends or similar transactions. - (4) Registration fee previously paid.

 The Registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the Registration Statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine.

 The information contained in this preliminary prospectus is not complete and may be changed.
 We may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
 This preliminary prospectus is not an offer to sell these securities and it is not soliciting an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.